-Once information meets the low threshold "similar files" requirement to qualify for protection under Exemption 6, the inquiry turns to whether disclosure "would constitute a clearly unwarranted invasion of personal privacy."5 This requires a balancing of the public's right to disclosure against the individual's right to privacy.6
+Once information meets the low threshold "similar files" requirement to qualify for protection under Exemption 6, the inquiry turns to whether disclosure "would constitute a clearly unwarranted invasion of personal privacy."
+This requires a balancing of the public's right to disclosure against the individual's right to privacy.
+First, a recognizable privacy interest must

-1 Because much of the analysis under Exemptions 6 and 7(C) is largely the same, cases cited for legal propositions in these chapters, where appropriate, may involve either of those exemptions.
+&lt;sup>1 Because much of the analysis under Exemptions 6 and 7(C) is largely the same, cases cited for legal propositions in these chapters, where appropriate, may involve either of those exemptions.
 See U.S. Dep't of Def. v.
-FLRA, 510 U.S. 487, 496 & n.6 (1994); McDonnell v.
+FLRA, 510 U.S. 487, 496 fn.
+6 (1994); McDonnell v.
 United States, 4 F.3d 1227, 1252-1253 (3d Cir.
 1993).